VolodymyrStetsenko/zkp-fundamentals-notes/notes/zkp-overview.md

 ## Ali Baba cave metaphor

 The classic analogy describes a circular cave with two entrances and a magic door blocking one path.
 A prover wants to convince the verifier they know the secret word to open the door without revealing the word.
-By randomly choosing entrances and demonstrating the ability to exit through requested paths, the prover convinces the verifier with high probability without disclosing the secret【895355980139095†L123-L126】.
+By randomly choosing entrances and demonstrating the ability to exit through requested paths, the prover convinces the verifier with high probability without disclosing the secret.

 ## Interactive vs non‑interactive proofs

 In *interactive* proofs, the prover and verifier communicate back and forth.
-In *non‑interactive* proofs (e.g. SNARKs), interaction is removed by using cryptographic primitives (Fiat–Shamir heuristic) to produce a single succinct proof【895355980139095†L119-L126】.
+In *non‑interactive* proofs (e.g. SNARKs), interaction is removed by using cryptographic primitives (Fiat–Shamir heuristic) to produce a single succinct proof.